Efficient Large-Scale Visual Representation Learning And Evaluation: Methodology

 The EfficientNet family of models uniformly scale network width, depth, and resolution using a set of fixed scaling coefficients.
-For example, if we'd like $2^N$ times more computational resources, then we can simply increase the image size by $\gamma^N$, network depth by $\alpha^N$, and width by $\beta^N$ where $\gamma, \alpha, \beta$ are constant coefficients determined by a small grid search on the original small model.
-The compound scaling strategy makes it easy for practitioners to tradeoff resource consumption and model size for accuracy.
-Due to strict latency requirements and limited training resources we employed EfficientNetB0, the smallest size model in the EfficientNet family, which is now deployed in multiple Etsy systems.
-To generate representations using the EfficientNet backbone we alter the head of the original architecture.
-We replace the final convolutional layer and attach an embedding head followed by one or more classification heads.
-The embedding head consists of a new convolutional layer with the desired final representation dimension, followed by a batch normalization layer, a swish activation and a global average pooling layer to aggregate the convolutional output into a single vector per example.
+To upscale we can increase the image size by $\gamma^N$, network depth by $\alpha^N$, and width by $\beta^N$, where $\gamma, \alpha, \beta$ are determined by grid search.
+We employ EfficientNetB0, the smallest size model in the EfficientNet family.
+We experiment with the Base ViT16 as a standard vanilla transformer baseline.
+Figure 1 in \cite{li2022efficientformer} compares accuracy versus latency tradeoffs for a few vision transformer architectures and we experiment with the EfficientFormer l1 and l3, the data-efficient but high-latency DeiT large \cite{touvron2021training}, and MobileVit \cite{mehta2021mobilevit}.
+The EfficientFormerl3 scores 2.7ms for iPhone12 inference with 30mln parameters, versus EfficientNetB0 at 1.7ms with 5mln parameters \cite{li2022efficientformer}.
+The EfficientFormer achieves efficiency through multiple blocks downsampling and only employing attention at the last stage.
+We visualize attention maps of the EfficientFormer l3 pretrained backbone in Figure \ref{fig:attn}.
+Similarly to other vision transformer architectures \cite{raghu2021vision} we see how different heads learn to focus on different salient parts of the image.
+To extract the image embedding in CNN models, we replace the final convolutional layer in the backbone and attach a smaller 256-dimensional CNN layer for memory efficiency, followed by a batch normalization layer, a swish activation, and a global average pooling layer which aggregates the convolutional output into the final representation.
+Then we attach $m$ classification heads, where $m$ is the number of tasks.
+From Equation \ref{eq:one}, if $X_j$ is the output of the $j^{th}$ layer of the pretrained backbone,

-Base ViT in \cite{dosovitskiy2020image} re-imagines the image as a sequence of patches (16X16 for example) and applies a transformer architecture \cite{vaswani2017attention} in the vein of natural language processing (NLP) since now the image is a sequence.
-There are a few model sizes and as usual best results are seen in large models.
-After the wide-spread use of Distillbert \cite{sanh2019distilbert} in NLP, the vision domain followed suit with efficiency friendly architectures such as Deit \cite{touvron2021training}, the EfficientFormer flavors \cite{li2022efficientformer, li2022rethinking}, as well as the SwiftFormer \cite{shaker2023swiftformer} and FastVit \cite{vasu2023fastvit}.